SpecialNoel/SP-in-Python/Echo/README.md

 # Echo
-_Echo is a Client-Server architecture, where client sends string/binary input to server, and server reports back to client what it received._
+_Echo is a Client-Server architecture, where client sends binary input to server, and server reports back to client what it received._

 **Note**: To execute programs in this folder, make sure you have Python version 3.6 or higher installed.